MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-differences.md

 ---

 # Differences in the Development Environments

 Coming from the Dynamics NAV Development Environment and C/SIDE, there are some differences and optimizations that you should familiarize yourself with.
-The following sections go through these changes.
+The following sections go through some of these changes, but is in no way an exhaustive list.

+> [!TIP]
+> A very useful tool working in Visual Studio Code, is IntelliSense.
+To activate IntelliSense from anywhere in the code, press **Ctrl+Shift**.

 ## General development approach
 While you could change the existing Dynamics NAV source code using C/SIDE, the best approach to developing with the AL Language development environment is to work with [Extensions](devenv-dev-overview.md) only.
 That means that you can extend the existing code by adding new functionality or integrating your code using [Events](devenv-events-in-al.md), but it is not possible to change existing code, for example in codeunits.